 Model-making with bamboo.
 This hobby is a favourite with the Malayan people and with workman-like?

-Model-making with bamboo.
+Background: Model-making with bamboo.
 This hobby is a favourite with the Malayan people and with workman-like care they fashion everything from modern cars to replicas of traditional rickshaws with the versatile plant.

 This workman is putting the finishing touches to the framework of a bamboo house, covering it wit multi-coloured paper.
 Lanterns and chairs are other objects made from bamboo -- a home industry which at festival time brings families extra money.